ARTS-ART/ECG-Arrhythmia-Cassification-CNN/README.md

 - Best reported 1D CNN accuracy in the project experiments: 99.38%
 - Evaluation outputs include confusion matrix and ROC curve visualizations

+## Visuals

+Add these images to `assets/` for a stronger GitHub presentation:

+- ECG waveform screenshot
+- Prediction output screenshot
+- Confusion matrix plot

 ## How It Works